EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ColorExtractorToList.md

     </div>
 </div>

-Firstly, install [Gimc]() according to your operating system, then go to Filters > G'MIC-Qt.
+Firstly, install the [Gimc](https://gmic.eu/download.html) gimp plugin according to your operating system (and also maybe download [gimp](https://www.gimp.org/downloads/) if thats not already installed), then go to Filters > G'MIC-Qt.
 Search for and select the “colormap” option.
 There are a few features this option has but the pertinent one is the "custom" setting.
 Shown below is the result of downsampling the example image to 16 colors using this method:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">